 The cars data consists of measurements taken from a sample of 406 cars on 8 variables.
-Three variable are measured on a nominal scale, the country of origin (America, Japan, and Europe); type of cylinder, with 5 categories, 3-cylinder, 4-cylinder, 5-cylinder, 6-cylinder, 7-cylinder, and 8-cylinder; and the model year from 1970 to 1982.
-The other five variables are measured on a ratio scale which are the vehicle weight, time to accelerate, horsepower, miles per gallon, and engine displacement.
+Three variable are measured on a nominal scale: the country of origin (America, Japan, and Europe); type of cylinder(3-cylinder, 4-cylinder, 5-cylinder, 6-cylinder, 7-cylinder, 8-cylinder); and the model year (from 1970 to 1982).
+The other five variables are measured on a ratio scale, which are the vehicle weight, time to accelerate, horsepower, miles per gallon, and engine displacement.